SalehHindi/DC-Killer/README.md

 http://6380e8bc.ngrok.com/Haverford/

 #### Future Plans
-web_scraper.py needs to actually import a correct Haverford menu Import menus for Bryn Mawr and specialty locations Meal changes color based on if it is currently ongoing Import all nutrition information.
-The info is currently available in a massive$ User database (based on cookies or log in)
+- web_scraper.py needs to actually import a correct Haverford menu
+- Import menus for Bryn Mawr and specialty locations
+- Meal changes color based on if it is currently ongoing
+- User database (based on cookies or log in)
-Add feedback form on desktop
+- Add feedback form on desktop
-Enable push notifications
-Enable SMS notifications
+- Enable SMS notifications

+Currently this project is on pause because I want to focus on contributing to open source projects.

 Please contact shindi@haverford.edu if you enjoy this, have comments, or questions.